alsash110/comm-2216-obs/docs/introduction/introduction.md

 To follow along with this document, you will need the following:

-**Note**: If you have Linux installed _locally_ or in a _virtual machine_, great.
+**Note**: You can install Linux _locally_ or in a _virtual machine_.
 Alternatively, browser based terminals such as [Bellard's Linux emulator](https://bellard.org/jslinux/ "Browser Linux emulator") or [Copy.sh's Linux emulator](https://copy.sh/v86/ "Browser Linux emulator") is another way to access Linux without installing anything.

 - access to a computer with a keyboard and mouse,
 - any version of Linux installed,